jamesmh/easy-objects/README.md

 # easy-objects
 A tiny library to supply the ability to work with object properties in a semantic fashion.
-Allows easy creation of properties in one call and perhaps building objects for unit testing, etc.
+Allows easy creation of properties in one call and perhaps useful building objects for unit testing, building namespaces, etc.

 ## Methods